fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 	*Figure 9.1* Survey Statistics

-Under Survey Statistics, you’ll see the survey length, the number of individuals who’ve completed the survey, the completion rate (number of completions/number of starts), the average completion time, the estimated completion time and the average number of responses per day.
+Under Survey Statistics, you’ll see the survey length, the number of individuals who've completed the survey, the completion rate (number of completions/number of starts), the average completion time, the estimated completion time and the average number of responses per day.

 .. figure:: ../../resources/analyze/responses_per_day.png
 	:scale: 70%